reframejs/reframe/readme.md

 most of the code you write directly uses these DOTADIW libraries, independently of Reframe.

 For example,
-you add RESTFul API endpoints by directly using hapi's interface.
+you would add RESTFul API endpoints by directly using hapi's interface.
-That code implementing the RESTFul API is entirely independent of Reframe and can be fully re-used after escaping Reframe.
+The code implementing the RESTFul API is then entirely independent of Reframe and can be fully re-used after escaping Reframe.
-(Technically, on the server-side, Reframe is mostly just a hapi plugin; Your server code will use hapi directly, know nothing about Reframe, and will be re-useable after escaping Reframe.)
+(Technically Reframe is, on the server-side, mostly just a hapi plugin; Most of your server code will use hapi directly, know nothing about Reframe, and will be re-useable after escaping Reframe.)

 > Most of your code can be re-used after escaping Reframe.